viboes/std-make/doc/proposal/ordinal/Ordinal.md

 do_something(set[b]);
 ```

-We have that types as `bounded_int` cannot be used as index of arrays.
-The same mapping can be used to implement arrays having a `bounded_int` type as index type.
+We have that types as `bounded_int` cannot be used as index of arrays even if `bounded_int` was implicitly convertible to int, as the value and the range are not the same.
+The same kind of  transformation must be used when we want to use a bounded int as index of an `std::array`.

 ```c++
 using B = bounded_int<1,10> ;